-Louisa was delighted to attend the expert stakeholder meeting led by De Montfort University, Leicester, concerned with a study of egg donation in the UK, Belgium and Spain (‘EDNA’) on 11 February 2020.
+Louisa Ghevaert was delighted to attend the expert stakeholder meeting led by De Montfort University, Leicester, concerned with a study of egg donation in the UK, Belgium and Spain (‘EDNA’) on 11 February 2020.

 There has been a rapid increase in demand for donor eggs in recent years.
 This has been driven by advances in egg freezing technology, growing demand by gay male couples conceiving children through egg donation with surrogacy and women with age-related infertility.
 Egg donation is used annually in more than 56,000 cycles of fertility treatment across Europe, representing six percent of treatment cycles.